 Some hostels may choose to offer accommodation in exchange for labour and can come forms such as;

-Free accommodation in exchange for XYZ amount of hours of paid work + Free food/Staff discounts
+a) Free accommodation in exchange for XYZ amount of hours of paid work + Free food/Staff discounts.

-Either way, when you think about it, each option does provide an opportunity for saving money to an extent.
+Either way you think about it, each option does provide an opportunity to save money to an extent.

-Even if there is no accommodation included, at least the money you are earning is paying for your stay… and you don’t have to touch your savings.
+Even if there is no accommodation included, at least the money you are earning is paying for your stay which means you don’t have to touch your savings.

 If you bag a paid job in exchange for free accommodation then your laughing!